+Every year, humpback whales swim 3,000 miles from their summer feeding grounds in Alaska to mate and calve in Hawai‘i’s clear, warm waters.
 Protected under endangered species laws, the humpback population is growing.
 In fact, an estimated 10,000 humpbacks are expected to cruise through Hawai‘i’s waters this season, coming and going at their own pace.

 Humpbacks exhibit a variety of behaviors that should be visible in one form or another from boats and shoreline lookouts.
 You might see a whale blow, which refers to the act of breathing and the cloud of water vapor produced above the animal’s head during the process of exhalation.
 You might see a tail slap, a pectoral slap or — if you’re lucky — a breach.
 This watery pirouette occurs when a whale propels itself out of the water, generally clearing the surface with two-thirds (or more) of its body.